Measures for Justice (MFJ) was founded in 2011 to arm communities with their own data to solve systemic problems in criminal justice.

 so that policymakers, practitioners, advocates, and the general public can understand how the criminal justice system is performing

 so that they can identify well-performing and low-performing jurisdictions

 so that they can make changes to policy and practice

 so that the criminal justice system is more fair, efficient, and effective.

 Of course, it’s not enough just to collect existing data; you need to help improve data collection, recording, and release practices across the country.
 And you need to ensure the data, once released, are easily understood and can be put to good use.

 Our work began in earnest in 2013, with a grant from the Department of Justice’s Bureau of Justice Assistance to measure criminal justice performance in Milwaukee County, Wisconsin.
 With the help of several measurement experts, we developed an initial set of measures we piloted in Milwaukee County, and then extended to cover the entire state.
 Based on the success of that pilot, MFJ received funding to measure more states.

-In 2017, we launched a free Data Portal with six states’ worth of performance measurement data: Washington, Utah, North Carolina, Wisconsin, Pennsylvania, and Florida.
-We are now headed to twenty states in 2020.
+In 2017, we launched a free Data Portal with six states’ worth of performance measurement data.
+Today we have data from more than 1200 counties across twenty states.

 As we look ahead, we’re also developing new tools, services, and research offerings further to contextualize our data and customize how users experience them.